-Esophagus - It's a long, thin, muscular tube that joins the pharynx (throat) to the stomach.
+Esophagus: It's a long, thin, muscular tube that joins the pharynx (throat) to the stomach.
 It functions to transport food and liquids from the mouth to the stomach.

-Stomach - It is a rounded organ located just below the diaphragm in the abdominal cavity.
+Stomach: It is a rounded organ located just below the diaphragm in the abdominal cavity.
 It stores food and releases gastric juices to break down the food.

-Pancreas - It's a narrow gland in the upper-left abdomen.
+Pancreas: It's a narrow gland in the upper-left abdomen.
 It functions as both a digestive exocrine gland and a hormone-secreting endocrine gland.

-Liver - It's the second largest organ, extending all over abdominal cavity just below the diaphragm.
+Liver: It's the second largest organ, extending all over abdominal cavity just below the diaphragm.
 It secretes the bile juice and performs many vital functions within the body.

-Gallbladder - It's is a tiny, hollow, muscular and pear-shaped organ.
+Gallbladder: It's is a tiny, hollow, muscular and pear-shaped organ.
 It performs an essential role in food digestion.

-Bile Duct - They are ducts or tubes that transport bile from the liver and gallbladder and make a branched structure called the biliary tree.
+Bile Duct: They are ducts or tubes that transport bile from the liver and gallbladder and make a branched structure called the biliary tree.

-Small Intestine - It's an elongated, highly coiled tube in the digestive tract that assimilates the maximum amount of nutrients from the food we consume.
+Small Intestine: It's an elongated, highly coiled tube in the digestive tract that assimilates the maximum amount of nutrients from the food we consume.

-Large Intestine - from the large intestine reaches from the cecum to the rectum, where the body absorbs water and minerals from the digestive process, for the last time in the body.
+Large Intestine: From the large intestine reaches from the cecum to the rectum, where the body absorbs water and minerals from the digestive process, for the last time in the body.

-Rectum - The large intestine thrusts the waste material from the body into the rectum, the ultimate part of the digestive tract.
+Rectum: The large intestine thrusts the waste material from the body into the rectum, the ultimate part of the digestive tract.

-There are three components of arriving at an accurate diagnosis of GI tract disorders.
+There are three components of arriving at an accurate diagnosis of GI disorders.
 These include an examination of the previous medical record of the patient, a physical test, possibly also a mental evaluation, and doing proper tests to get tissue samples and stool samples from the patient.

-GI tract disorders vary from mild to intense, from acute to chronic, and from ailments that resolve on their own to those needing surgery and/or medication.
+GI disorders vary from mild to intense, from acute to chronic, and from ailments that resolve on their own to those needing surgery and/or medication.